Equity Leadership: Research and Advocacy within Community of Practice

 National Webinar on Study Results of Critical Race Framework Study

-Christopher Williams, the principal investigator for the Critical Framework Study, is hosting a national webinar on July 11, 2:00pm ET to discuss study results.
-Seating is limited.
+Christopher Williams, the principal investigator for the Critical Framework Study, hosted a national webinar on July 11, 2:00pm ET to discuss study results.
+To receive updates on this study, complete the form below.
 The Critical Race Framework developed a tool and training with quality evidence for implementation effectiveness, content validity, and interrater reliability to fill a major gap in the public health literature.

 “True compassion is more than flinging a coin to a beggar; it comes to see that an edifice which produces beggars needs restructuring.”